(Updated Dec. 8, 2015)

-Jon Jay is close to becoming the first Cardinals everyday center fielder in 46 years to have a flawless fielding season.
+Jon Jay became the first Cardinals everyday center fielder in 46 years to have a flawless fielding season.

 (Tony Scott, the Cardinals’ Opening Day center fielder in 1981, played 44 games in center for St. Louis that year without an error before he was traded to the Astros on June 7 for pitcher Joaquin Andujar.
 George Hendrick played the most games in center field for the 1981 Cardinals.
 Hendrick made one error in 51 games in center.)

 (Orlando Palmeiro played 112 games, 65 as an outfield starter, without an error for the 2003 Cardinals.
 He played primarily in right field, but didn’t lead the Cardinals in games started at any of the three outfield positions.)

 Before Jay, the last everyday Cardinals center fielder to make a bid for an errorless season was Ray Lankford.
 He made one error in 144 games played in center for the 1996 Cardinals.